zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 	https://132.145.187.16:7072/JDEADFContainer/faces/index

 3)	If this is the first connection to this URL from the workstation or browser type, it will prompt you to confirm secure connection.
 This is due to JDE Trial Edition using a temporary SSL Certificate for security.
-Click ***Advanced*** and then ***Add Exception*** to confirm that the connection is trusted
+Click ***Advanced*** and then ***Add Exception*** to confirm that the connection is trusted.

 **Note:** Message and Security differ from browser to browser.
-This example is from a Mozilla Firefox browser
+This example is from a Mozilla Firefox browser.

-**Note:** If this Trial Edition is for long-term usage, it is recommended that you replace the temporary SSL Certificate with a real SSL Certificate
+**Note:** If this Trial Edition is for long-term usage, it is recommended that you replace the temporary SSL Certificate with a real SSL Certificate:
     ![](./images/4.3.png " ")